-Electrical Substations ELCL 9087 New Online Email to a Friend Our Electrical Substations course teaches you about the major electrical components of a substation as well as the typical configurations for substations and switchyards.
+Electrical Substations ELCL 9087 New Distance Learning Online Email to a Friend Our Electrical Substations course teaches you about the major electrical components of a substation as well as the typical configurations for substations and switchyards.
 Learn about the single bus, the double bus, the ring bus, the breaker-and-a-half topology and circuit breakers, including vacuum circuit breakers, sulphur hexafluoride (SF6) circuit breakers and other new technology applicable for medium-voltage substations.
 Study protection topology, the types of relay protection available for medium-voltage systems (including power transformers) and the maintenance required for electrical equipment (including the use of dissolved gas analysis).
 Using the IEEE Guide for Safety in AC Substation Grounding (also known as IEEE 80), explore substation grounding and the methods of testing and commissioning.
 Finally, consider the procedure for substation commissioning and the typical safety polices and grounding requirements for all metal structures.
 Note(s) Course Delivery Method: This is an online course delivered via Blackboard Learn.
 Technical/Computer Requirements: Refer to the basic technology requirements for Blackboard online courses.
 Recommendation(s) You will have the most success in this course if you already have a basic knowledge of electrical concepts before you start this course.
 Contact Information 416-415-5000, ext.
-4861 firstname.lastname@example.org Course Section(s) Available CRN: W52386 Date(s) 02 Feb 2020 – 15 Mar 2020 Hours: 48 Fee: $431 (includes $85 for non-refundable materials) Register Now Some courses require you to purchase a textbook.
+4861 firstname.lastname@example.org Course Section(s) Available Class dates and registration for the upcoming fall term will be available on this website in July.
+Please visit this page again at that time.
+If you would like to receive an email notification when the fall term is released, complete our sign-up form.
+Some courses require you to purchase a textbook.
 The cost of the textbook is not included in the course fee unless otherwise indicated.
 If there is a textbook assigned for this course, it will be listed on the bookstore website.